-> Even if you don’t have even the tiniest bit of Irish blood, you’re still probably aware that St. Patrick’s Day is coming up this month, so I’m sharing my Low-Carb and Keto Irish-Inspired Recipes For St. Patrick’s Day to inspire you to start planning now to cook something special for that day!
+Even if you don’t have even the tiniest bit of Irish blood, you’re still probably aware that St. Patrick’s Day is coming up soon, so I’m sharing my Low-Carb and Keto Irish-Inspired Recipes For St. Patrick’s Day to inspire you to start planning now to cook something special for that day!

 However, since I’ve been a food blogger I’ve learned that many foods Americans cook for this holiday are not really Irish at all.
 And definitely I’m not claiming that my favorites in this post are authentic Irish recipes, but still they’re a fun way to celebrate the day.

 More St. Patrick’s Day Foods:

-Low-Carb and Keto Corned Beef Recipes ~ Kalyn’s Kitchen
+- Low-Carb and Keto Corned Beef Recipes ~ Kalyn’s Kitchen

-Kalyn’s Top Ten Low-Carb and Keto Recipes with Cabbage ~ Kalyn’s Kitchen
+- Kalyn’s Top Ten Low-Carb and Keto Recipes with Cabbage ~ Kalyn’s Kitchen

-The BEST Slow Cooker Corned Beef Recipes ~ Slow Cooker or Pressure Cooker
+- The BEST Slow Cooker Corned Beef Recipes ~ Slow Cooker or Pressure Cooker

-The BEST Instant Pot Corned Beef Recipes ~ Slow Cooker or Pressure Cooker
+- The BEST Instant Pot Corned Beef Recipes ~ Slow Cooker or Pressure Cooker

 Are you cooking anything special for St. Patrick’s Day?
 Let us know in the comments how your family likes to celebrate!